Todor-Shishmanov/Advent-of-Code/README.md

 # Advent-of-Code

 Uploading my solutions and setup scripts for the yearly aoc event!

+## General workflow

+I commit to my branch `my_solutions`.
+Whoever wants to join the party can create their own branch.
+Any language is allowed, might just have to mod the bash scripts.

 ## Prerequisites
 1. Linux installed (WSL2 is a common windows workaround)
 2. C++ compiler.
 Example install of the [GNU](https://gcc.gnu.org/) compiler collection for `apt` based linux distros: